StephenElston/ExploringDataWithPython/README.md

 ## Why visualization?

 Visualization is an essential method in any data scientist’s toolbox.
 Visualization is a key first step in the exploration of most data sets.
-As a general rule, you should never start creating models untilo/downloads)
+As a general rule, you should never start creating models until you have an understanding of the relationships in your data.

 To run this notebook you need the Seaborn graphics packages.
 If you have not done so, you will need to install Seaborn as it is not in the Anaconda distribution as of now.
 From a command prompt on your computer type the following command.
 If no errors occur, you will have installed Seaborn.